 (1) In this section —

-“customer premises” means premises on which electrical installations are connected to a transmission or distribution system for the purpose of receiving supply.
+customer premises means premises on which electrical installations are connected to a transmission or distribution system for the purpose of receiving supply.

 (2) A transmitter or distributor must, so far as is reasonably practicable, ensure that for customer premises in an area referred to in the first column of the Table to this subsection the average total length of interruptions of supply, as calculated under subsection (3), does not exceed the number of minutes specified in the second column opposite the reference to that area.